 It is hard to imagine a trip to Peru without visiting one of the wonders of the world, Machu Picchu.
 Many people choose to hike the Inca Trail for 4 days to end at this picture perfect point, and many more people take a bus or train up the mountain to view this historical and architectural masterpiece.
 Either way at some point you and your camera need to visit this postcard photo spot overlooking the city of Machu Picchu.
+Picture perfect locations are some of the things you can expect from visiting Machu Picchu.
 With Huayna Picchu, the mountain in the background a more epic photo is hard to find.

 Photo by: Marlies Vuurboom